Skip to main content

 5. Prevents you from getting lost

 If you’re following an itinerary with a digital map on your phone, it will be hard to get super lost.
-Even if you veer off the general track of the itinerary, you can whip out your phone and get walking directions back to the spot you want to be in.
+Even if you veer off the general track of our itinerary, you can whip out your phone and get walking directions back to the spot you want to be in.

 6. Reduces clashing when traveling as a group

 If there’s a few of you traveling together, you’re bound to have different tastes, possibly be different ages, and have a bucket-full of recommendations that you’ve all brought to the table and want to check out.
-It’s quite time consuming, and possibly stressful, to sift through everyone’s ideas of what they’d like to do, and put together a cohesive itinerary that everyone will agree on.
+It’s time consuming, and stressful, to sift through everyone’s ideas of what they’d like to do, and put together a cohesive itinerary that everyone will agree on.

 Instead, with a little flexibility from everyone in the group, it’s easier to just say “let’s follow this itinerary” and stick to it.
 You’ll find that less choice is more, and that choosing what to do from a very curated list that’s already taken into account travel time will be a lifesaver.